cirosantilli/linux-kernel-module-cheat/getting-started.md

 - copy and paste commands and stdout output to / from host
 - have a large scroll buffer, and be able to search it, e.g. by using GNU `screen` on host

-If the system crashes, you can't can quit QEMU with `poweroff`, but you can use either:
+If the system crashes and you can't can quit QEMU with `poweroff`, or if `poweroff` is just too slow for your patience, you can hard kill the VM with

     Ctrl-C X